When Defective Brakes Cause Accidents

 A manufacturing error occurs during the production of the item, meaning that something was done incorrectly or the product is missing an essential component.
 A design defect means that there was a problem before the production even started.
 A failure to warn occurs when the product contains a hazard, but there is no warning to make the consumer aware of the danger.

 When brakes are defective, they may crack or they are not thick enough to create the necessary friction to stop the vehicle.
 If traveling downhill or coming upon sudden traffic, defective brakes can cause a serious collision, which could result in serious property damage and long-term or potentially fatal injury.
 These kinds of crashes occur far too often and understanding what legal recourse you have is important to make sure you are able to hold the liable party accountable and can seek compensation for the damages you have sustained.

 When you have sustained a serious injury as a result of a manufacturer’s negligence, especially with the types of damages caused by auto collisions, you have the right to seek compensation from the responsible party.
 You may be able to receive compensation for your medical expenses, lost income, and more.
 The manufacturer may be considered liable if they allowed the unsafe product to hit the market and be installed on a vehicle.

-At Cantor Stoneburner Ford Grana Buckner, our Richmond auto accident lawyers understand how defective products can cause a crash and result in a serious injury to anyone involved.
+At Breit Cantor Grana Buckner, our Virginia auto accident lawyers understand how defective products can cause a crash and result in a serious injury to anyone involved.
 We have the extensive experience necessary — more than 200 years combined — to guide injury victims through the complex legal system and seek the compensation they deserve.
 When you choose to have our firm on your side, you can have peace of mind knowing that your case is in good hands.